incyi/algorismi/index.md

 ![Logo](assets/images/logo.png)

 Welcome to my professional portfolio.

+## whoami
 I am İnanç Yiğit, a Cybersecurity Engineer.

 Between 2009 and 2012, I completed my Bachelor’s degree in Computer Science at the Amsterdam University of Applied Sciences.
 Specializing in Embedded Systems and minoring in Forensic Intelligence and Security.